 In general, the Indians I met have a good experience of working with the French.
 Most of them are subject to longer working hours and it is a surprise for them to discover the French legal constraints on this subject.

 We can understand that the time pressure is much higher for the Indians than for the French.
-This relationship to time is often mentioned in the testimonies.
+This relationship to time is often mentioned.
 Whether it is time for reflection, time for discussion, and consequently time for meetings or time for decisions, this is an important difference.
 This elasticity of time in the project preparation phase contrasts with the reminder of deadlines and schedules by the French, which can lead to a certain confusion among Indian partners who no longer know how to understand French time management.

 Finally, they appreciate the level of expertise of their French colleagues, but they are often surprised by the importance of written documentation, and sometimes annoyed by its heaviness.
 While the French are pedagogical about the technical issues, they do not make enough effort to explain the context for integrating the documentation they communicate to their Indian partners.